 1) No love account

 Basically your thought process is that of “people are too complicated” and “love is for losers”.
 You keep to yourself even when you feel very lonely and alone.

 Why even bother?
-There is just too much hard work.
-Why risk?
+It’s just too much hard work.
+Why take the risk?
 There is just too much pain.

 You clearly long for love from others but yet act as if giving love or returning an act of love is taking something away from you.
 Sad, lonely life!